daxmahoney/drone-database-etl/README.md

 # Vancouver Datajam 2021 Project template

-This repository contains a Python project template.
+This repository contains a Python project template for the drone database project.

 ## Project title